 Contact our Guest Services staff at 801-581-6927.
 Messages will be relayed to camp staff immediately.

 How are campers supervised?

-Campers are supervised at all times and are escorted on restroom and snack breaks.
+Campers are supervised at all times and are escorted on restroom breaks.
 We limit our camp size depending on the age of the children; ten for kindergarten sessions, 16 for first grade sessions, and between 12-18 children for most other sessions.
-For most sessions we assign a teacher and two assistants to each class.
-If your child needs a higher level of supervision, prior approval must be given by the Camp Director, and every effort will be made to accommodate him/her.
+For most sessions, we assign a teacher and two assistants to each class.
 For your child’s security, all campers must be escorted to and from their camp room by Museum staff.
 All campers must be checked in and out by a person on your authorized pick-up list each day.

 May parents stay in the classroom?